cleicar/cleicar/README.md

 ### Hi there 👋

 I'm Cleiviane (ela/she/her).
-I'm Brazilian and live in Santos/SP.
+I'm Brazilian and live in São Paulo/SP.

 I'm a Senior Software Engineer at [Power HRG](https://www.powerhrg.com), where we work mostly with my beloved Ruby on Rails ❤️